 7. Set Goals.

 Self-care isn’t just about manicures and bubble baths.
 Challenging yourself and challenging your partner is definitely a form of self-care!
 Studies show that we’re more likely to achieve goals when aided by the help of another.
 That doesn’t just apply to a workout buddy… that supportive approach can apply to any goal, whether personal or collaborative.
 And isn’t your partner your best support person?
-When one partner sets a goal, be mindful to encourage his/her efforts.
+When one partner sets a goal, be mindful to encourage his/her/their efforts.
 That can mean participating or just offering reassuring words.
 Also, consider establishing couple-specific goals to achieve together.
 You’ll be able to work as a team and experience a shared self of accomplishment.
 Talk about relationship building!

 8. Take Your Time.